Pass on data

 Allocates the passed value on the heap with each call. **Produces garbage** that could be avoided.

-Alternatively, you can cache the static value, which avoids the allocation.
+Alternatively, you can cache the `static` value, which **avoids** the **allocation**.
 This is not possible everywhere, but where it works, it works wonderfully.

-var intruderPosition = DetectIntruder();
+<pre class="language-csharp"><code class="lang-csharp">var intruderPosition = DetectIntruder();

 MoveTowards(ref pos, ref vel, intruderPosition);